ekaterina-nikonova/tdc-map/README.md

 # Overview
 This app provides information about places in Trondheim, Norway.
 The initial set of markers is made with the [Trondheim Developer Conference](https://2017.trondheimdc.no/) in mind.
-It can be used as a general purpose map app, but is still related to Trondheim (if no places are found, for example, the viewport will return to the city centre.)
+It can be used as a general purpose map app, but is still related to Trondheim (for example, the viewport will return to the city centre if no places are found.)

 It is hosted on GitHub and is available [here](ekaterina-nikonova.github.io/tdc-map/).